 What Else Can I Add To My Soup?

 Maybe you like your soup even more loaded up, or maybe you have some ingredients nearing their end of life.
 Here are a few fillings that would taste fantastic in your soup:

 - Freshly grated Parmesan to serve

-Make sure your soup has cooled down to room temperature before storing it.
+Make sure your chicken and rice soup has cooled down to room temperature before storing it.
 You can leave it right in the pot with the lid, or transfer it to an airtight container.
 Leftovers will last 3-4 days in the fridge.

 To reheat, microwave your soup for 30 seconds at a time until heated through.
 You can also reheat in a pot on the stovetop over medium heat.
 If you’ve found that the rice has absorbed too much of the liquid and the soup consistency is too thick, add some more chicken broth or water.

 How To Freeze

 Whether you have leftovers or you’d like to have some dinners made in advance, this recipe is a great option.
 You can freeze this soup right in the pot you made it in, or transfer it to an airtight container.
 Make sure your soup has cooled down fully before putting it in the freezer.